 - Sustainable Business

-Additionally, we offer courses in leadership and invite C-level executive speakers with respected and proven leadership skills to share their best practices.
-Muma MBAs learn from well-credentialed faculty as well as industry leaders.
+Additionally, the college offers courses in leadership and invite C-level executive speakers with respected and proven leadership skills to share their best practices.
+Muma College of Business MBA students learn from well-credentialed faculty as well as industry leaders.

-Networking with classmates and employers is a very important part of your MBA experience.
-You will develop your professional network as you go through your courses, learning alongside students with a variety of experiences and backgrounds.
+Networking with classmates and employers is a very important part of the MBA experience.
+Students will develop a professional network as they go through MBA courses, learning alongside students with a variety of experiences and backgrounds.

-To help you advance your career, the college hosts two Corporate Connections events annually, networking events that are exclusively for graduate students and allow you to interact with corporate recruiters.
+To help students advance their careers, the college hosts two Corporate Connections events annually, networking events that are exclusively for graduate students and allow MBA students to interact with corporate recruiters.
 Companies such as Tech Data, Coca-Cola, Tribridge, Bank of America, and Northwestern Mutual participate in these networking programs.

-Muma MBA students have an opportunity to request placement with an alumni mentor.
-A mentor might provide tips on how to balance your new work-life-study obligations or discuss potential career paths you might take when you graduate.
-Mentors help expand your professional network and provide access to networking opportunities in the field.
+Muma College of Business MBA students have an opportunity to request placement with an alumni mentor.
+A mentor might provide tips on how to balance new work-life-study obligations or discuss potential career paths that students might take when they graduate.
+Mentors help expand professional networks and provide access to networking opportunities in the field.

-Each year Muma holds the Virtual MBA Case Competition where individual students analyze a case, come up with a solution, and deliver the recommendation all within 24-hours!
+The Muma College of Business hosts a virtual MBA Case Competition where individual students analyze a case, come up with a solution, and deliver the recommendation all within 24-hours!
 In addition, the Muma College of Business participates in intercollegiate case competitions against other universities.

 On a university-level, USF Career Services hosts multiple career fairs each year, drawing representatives from national and local companies to all three USF campuses.

-We know that most people choose to pursue an MBA to advance their careers – or change professions.
-We help make this easier by providing a myriad of services to help you.
-Professional staff are always available to provide feedback on your résumé and help you prepare cover letters as you apply for jobs.
-We offer professional development programs throughout the year, too, including workshops that focus on how to land an interview, business etiquette, and selling yourself to a potential employer.
+Most people choose to pursue an MBA to advance their careers – or change professions.
+USF staff make this easier by providing a myriad of services to help.
+Professional staff are always available to provide feedback on résumés or to help prepare cover letters as students apply for jobs.
+Staff offer professional development programs throughout the year, too, including workshops that focus on how to land an interview, business etiquette, and showcasiing your skills and talents to a potential employer.

-We live in a global market and international issues affect all segments of business.
-The Muma MBA curriculum takes an international approach as faculty include international business models and case studies as part of the classroom discussion.
-Additionally, we foster relationships promoting international faculty and student exchanges.
-We host many international students and bring in scholars from all over the world, ensuring diverse viewpoints are part of the conversation.
+The Muma College of Business MBA curriculum takes an international approach as faculty include international business models and case studies as part of the classroom discussion.
+Additionally, USF fosters relationships promoting international faculty and student exchanges.
+The college and university host many international students and bring in scholars from all over the world, ensuring diverse viewpoints are part of the conversation.